 "I would say, just do it.
 Put your hand up and say your keen to take on something that is bigger than anything you have ever done.
 You will experience things that very few ever get the chance to experience.
 The GODZone crew are amazing from start to finish and you will leave feeling like part of the GODZone family."

 One of the unique attributes of GODZone is the fact that the specific details of the course and maps remain secret until a few hours before the event starts.
 GZ Pure and GZ Pursuit competitors are provided with a logistics planner overview approximately a week before the start which allows teams and support crews to organise gear and food into some kind of order.
 This pre-race logistics planner outlines the broad lay out of the course – individual stage disciplines, distances, travel recommendations and any ‘remote’ gear movements that the teams need to prepare for – which allows teams to get gear into decent order without giving the exact route away.
-A more detailed logistics planner is provided as part of the team handbook (and course maps) which outlines, in great detail, the full course and expected timing.
+A more detailed logistics planner is provided as part of the team handbook (and course maps) which outlines, in great detail, the full course and may give some hint of estimated timing.

 In some Chapters of GODZone teams have had plenty of time with their maps before the start.
 In other Chapters teams have had to organise their maps in a remote venue just a couple of hours before the start – it all depends on the location and resources available.
 Teams should be prepared for both outcomes but we will let you know as soon as we can.
 Well, as soon as we think it’s appropriate!